ehalpern/macwire-config/README.md

 @ConfigWiringGenerator object Config
 ```
-This object will contain the code-generated configuration tags and wiring required to inject configuration property values.
+The Config object will be populated with the configuration tags and wiring required for injection.

 ##### Create the main wiring module
 ```